KarimOsmanGH/Forest-Impact-Simulator-R/README.md

 install.packages(c("tidyverse", "ggplot2", "jsonlite", "readr", "dplyr", "plotly"))
 ```

+2. **Get CSV Data** (Optional): Visit [Forest Impact Simulator Web App](https://forest-impact-simulator.vercel.app/) to run a simulation and download CSV data, or use the included sample data

-2. Open `forest-impact-simulator.Rmd` in RStudio
+3. Open `forest-impact-simulator.Rmd` in RStudio

-3. Run all code chunks to perform the analysis
+4. Run all code chunks to perform the analysis

-4. Check the `output/` directory for generated files
+5. Check the `output/` directory for generated files

 ## Data Format